User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Introduction

 The contributions of this paper are summarized as follows: \begin{enumerate} \item We compile a wide range of recent studies in the literature about the cell-free MIMO network scheme, with a focus on user-centric clustering, hence, providing a starting point for readers to launch further investigations.

 \item We identify the main physical layer challenges facing the deployment of cell-free communications.
-The challenges are summarized under the following titles: fronthaul capacity, CSI estimation, formation of serving cluster, resource allocation, delay, and scalability.
+The challenges are summarized under the following titles: fronthaul capacity, CSI estimation, formation of serving cluster, resource allocation, delay, and miscellaneous topics such as scalability.
 Additionally, we discuss the different innovative solutions for these challenges.

 \item We present the important findings of, and insights into, the cell-free scheme.
 In this regard, we provide tables that summarize the challenges and the corresponding solutions being proposed.
 We also highlight the topics that are still not well-studied, hence indicating future research directions and open issues.
 In general, the literature shows gaps in proposing distributed resource allocation schemes that set scalability as a priority.
 Further, the signal delay is a weakly studied metric in the literature despite its importance for ultra-reliable low-latency communications (uRLLC).
 Moreover, the effect of mobility on the user-centric scheme is still vague, especially how mobility affects the re-formation of serving clusters.